 Don’t lose leads because you lost sight of your lead’s progress through the buyer’s journey.

 You are shooting yourself in the foot if leads are getting lost because of errors in your lead tracking, CRM entries or sales process.
-At Adpearance, we developed Foureyes to empower sales teams and recover those ‘lost’ leads.
+We developed Foureyes to empower sales teams and recover those ‘lost’ leads.
 Foureyes identifies and resolves holes in the sales process so your sales team can maximize the return on your entire pool of prospects.